demianriccardi/p5-HackaMol/README.md

        prompt> echo 'eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)' >> ~/.bash\_profile

     Execution will add the stuff between the quotes to your bash_profile, which enables automatic configuration of cpanminus and local::lib with every new terminal shell.
+Uninstall, delete this line from .bash\_profile

+You are now ready to install anything installable from CPAN!!!

   4. install HackaMol

        prompt> cpanm HackaMol